Mukaffi28/Potato-Disease/README.md

-# Potato_Disease
+# Potato Disease
-Dataset for Disease Classification
+The dataset was compiled from numerous websites and validated by Bangladesh Agricultural Research Institute (BARI).